jtangney/gke-federated-learning/README.md

 ## Getting started
 To deploy this blueprint you need:
 - A Google Cloud project with billing enabled
-- Owner permissions on the project (TODO: tighten this up)
+- Owner permissions on the project
 - It is expected that you deploy the blueprint using Cloud Shell.
-If you want to execute locally you'll need Terraform, gcloud and kubectl
-  - NOTE that installation on Mac does not work well due to problems with ASM installation scripts.
-Use Cloud Shell.
 - You create the infastructure using Terraform.
 The blueprint uses a local [backend](https://www.terraform.io/docs/language/settings/backends/configuration.html).
 It is recommended to configure a remote backend for anything other than experimentation

 ## Understanding the repository structure